Charles B. Johnson: Donations to Yale University and other philanthropy

 Johnson is one of his alma mater's largest benefactors, having given considerable sums to athletic and student facilities at Yale.
 Johnson Field, used for field hockey, was opened in 2001.
 In 2005, he was the principal donor to a renovation of the Yale Bowl.
 Johnson has also funded academic programs, including the Johnson Center for the Study of American Diplomacy and Brady–Johnson Program in Grand Strategy.

 In September 2013, Yale president Peter Salovey announced that Johnson had given $250 million to support the construction of two new residential colleges costing $400 million.
 The gift was the largest in Yale's history in nominal terms.
 One of the new Yale residential colleges was named Benjamin Franklin College.

-In 2012, Johnson and his wife donated Carolands Chateau, their large historic mansion in Hillsborough, California, to the Carolands Foundation.